-As observed in Figure 4 above, the Penn Highlands Healthcare service area sees higher level of cancer rates in some counties for breast, colon and rectal, and lung compared to the state average30.
+As observed in Figure 4 above, the Penn Highlands Healthcare service area sees higher levels of cancer rates in some counties for breast, colon and rectal, and lung compared to the state average30.

-Specifically, for the Penn Highlands DuBois service area, the data shows a higher rate in Cameron and Elk counties for breast cancer, all four counties for colon and rectal cancer, and Elk and Jefferson Counties for lung cancer.
+Specifically, for the Penn Highlands Brookville service area, the data shows a higher rate in Clearfield County for colon and rectal cancer compared to the state.
+In Jefferson County, there are higher rates for colon and rectal cancer and lung cancer compared to the state.

 Interviewees felt that cancer is an issue that goes beyond Penn Highlands but deserves special attention.
-Many respondents believed that cancer rates were only climbing and that Penn Highlands DuBois must work to help the local population who have been diagnosed.
+Many respondents believed that cancer rates were only climbing and that Penn Highlands Brookville must work to help the local population who have been diagnosed.